awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 ### Dead row percentage

-This query calculates the percentage of dead rows compared to the total number of rows (alive and dead) in each user table within a Postgres database, helping identify potential table bloat and optimization opportunities.
+This query calculates the percentage of dead rows compared to the total number of rows (alive and dead) in each user table within a LangChaindatabase, helping identify potential table bloat and optimization opportunities.
 For related information, see [Check for table or index bloat](/docs/postgresql/query-performance#check-for-table-or-index-bloat).

 ```sql
 SELECT